Hints for a Great Billboard Advertisement

 Consumers are no longer looking at billboards in the same way they did 20 or 30 years ago.
-While billboards may still be considered premium advertising space, consumers are engrossed in their smartphones, tablets, and gaming systems.
-Eyes are down, not up, for much of our lives.
+While billboards may still be considered premium advertising space, many consumers are more tuned into their smartphones, radios, and other driving distractions.
+Often—even at a stop—the driver's eyes are down making it hard to grab their attention.

 However, that doesn't mean billboard advertising is to be discounted or ignored.
 Billboards are everywhere, and even though we remember just a handful, they can still have a powerful branding impact.